chehak123/GirlMeetup/README.md

-#GirlMeetup 👩
+# GirlMeetup 👩

-##About
+## About
-<p> This is a web development project with a vision to create a platform for people especially girls listing various scholarship opportunities and programs.
-Our main motive is to reach greater audience and help them to know about the programs according to their eligibility. </p>
+This is a web development project with a vision to create a platform for people especially girls listing various scholarship opportunities and programs.
+Our main motive is to reach greater audience and help them to know about the programs according to their eligibility.

-###How to start ? 🎪
+### How to start ? 🎪
-<p>If you don't have git on your machine, install it.</p>
+If you don't have git on your machine, install it.

-###Fork this repository 🚀
+### Fork this repository 🚀
 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

-###Clone the repository 🏁
+### Clone the repository 🏁
 Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the code button and then click the copy to clipboard icon.

 Open a terminal and run the following git command: